edgecollective/edge-blog/posts/notes/co2.md

 **Comment**.
 Note the correlation between temperature and CO2, with co-occurring peaks around 12 AM and 1:30 AM.
 The temperature pattern likely due to the HVAC system.
 (The spike in CO2 and temperature at 4:30 AM are likely simply due to my presence near the sensor.)
 Unless the HVAC is in fact bringing in air with higher concentration of CO2, perhaps this indicates the range of fluctuation in CO2 reading due to temperature.
 Do we expect CO2 to rise with temperature for this NDIR sensor type?

-Reference for effect of temperature and pressure on CO2, [here](https://www.bapihvac.com/application_note/effects-of-temperature-and-barometric-pressure-on-co2-sensors-application-note/).
+Found nice reference for effect of temperature and pressure on CO2, [here](https://www.bapihvac.com/application_note/effects-of-temperature-and-barometric-pressure-on-co2-sensors-application-note/).

-Ah, here's a key passage:
+Key passage:

 > The size of the NDIR sampling chamber is fixed and is open to the atmosphere so that air can move in and out.
 As explained above, the number of air molecules in a given volume is affected by temperature and air pressure but not the concentration of CO2.
 At low pressures or high temperatures, there will be fewer air molecules in the sample chamber, so there will also be fewer CO2 molecules, even though the ppm of CO2 hasn’t changed.
 Fewer CO2 molecules “fools” the sensor into thinking that the CO2 concentration is lower than it really is.
 At high pressures or low temperatures, there are more air molecules in the sample chamber and more CO2 molecules, even though the CO2 concentration hasn’t changed.
 More CO2 molecules “fools” the sensor into thinking that the CO2 concentration is higher than it really is.
 Therefore a CO2 sensor calibration will only be accurate at one temperature and one air pressure.